 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Stiftelsen Det Norske Veritas (DNV) reported total carbon emissions of approximately 89,700,000 kg CO2e.
-This figure includes 5,500,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 7,700,000 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity and heat.
+This figure includes 5,500,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 7,700,000 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity, heat, and steam.
 The majority of their emissions, about 80,700,000 kg CO2e, fall under Scope 3, which includes emissions from the value chain, such as business travel and purchased goods and services.
-Comparatively, in 2023, DNV's total emissions were approximately 96,700,000 kg CO2e, indicating a reduction in emissions of about 7,000,000 kg CO2e year-on-year.
-This reduction aligns with their long-term commitment to achieve a 50% reduction in Scope 1, 2, and 3 emissions by 2050, using 2019 as a baseline.
-DNV has actively expanded its Scope 3 emissions inventory since setting this target in 2020, reflecting a comprehensive approach to carbon management.
-DNV is committed to net-zero emissions and has set science-based targets to guide their efforts.
-Their initiatives include a commitment to reduce emissions across all scopes by 2050, demonstrating a proactive stance in addressing climate change within the professional services sector.
+In comparison, DNV's total emissions for 2023 were approximately 96,700,000 kg CO2e, indicating a reduction in emissions year-on-year.
+The company has set ambitious targets to achieve a 50% reduction in Scope 1, 2, and 3 emissions by 2050, using 2019 as the baseline year.
+This commitment is part of their long-term strategy to reach net zero emissions well before 2050, with a focus on expanding their Scope 3 emissions inventory since setting the target in 2020.
+DNV is also committed to the Science Based Targets initiative (SBTi), having established long-term net zero targets across all scopes, with a commitment to review and enhance their emissions reduction strategies.
+The company is actively working towards these goals, demonstrating a strong commitment to sustainability and climate action within the professional services sector.

 Access structured emissions data, company-specific emission factors, and source documents